radbrt/dbtai/README.md

 # dbtAI

 An AI CLI utility for common tasks with dbt.
+Commands are intended to run inside a dbt project, and parses the dbt manifest to provide relevant context for the LLM.

 ## Get started